mattmaynes2/aria/reports/final/3-Technical/6-Development/4-ZWaveDevices.md

 Comparison Criteria

 - Does the library have a Python binding?
-The hub code is primarily Python, it is less effort to include a Python library as opposed to a C/C++ library
+The hub code is primarily written in Python, it is less effort to include a Python library as opposed to a C/C++ library

 - Is the library mature enough to be a reliable part of the project?
 If many other projects use the library already, with positive results, this indicates that the library is stable enough to include